Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Additional Qualitative Examples

-\textbf{Analysis:} Article 1118 core principle is the distinction between receipt and acceptance.
+{ A\textsubscript{1}=Yes, A\textsubscript{2}=No, A\textsubscript{3}=Yes.
+Gold=Yes.
+Conf.\ 0.47 $\times$}\\[2pt] \textbf{Article} \textit{``L'acceptation est la manifestation de volonté de son auteur d'être lié dans les termes de l'offre...''} [Acceptance is the expression of its author's intention to be bound by the terms of the offer...]\\[1pt] \textbf{Excerpt} \textit{``Cette affirmation est exacte, mais la bonne réception de la demande de Monsieur [E] [L] n'en signifie pas pour autant l'acceptation.''} [This assertion is correct, but the proper receipt of Mr. [E] [L]'s request does not thereby signify acceptance.]\\[1pt] \textbf{Analysis} Article 1118 core principle is the distinction between receipt and acceptance.
 It is a key concept of contract formation.
 Receiving a communication is different from acceptance without a manifestation of intent to be bound.
 A\textsubscript{2} may have focused on the absence of the article characteristic vocabulary.
 A\textsubscript{1} and A\textsubscript{3} recognized the underlying legal distinction being applied.
 The model was wrong but exhibits moderate confidence.
 Detecting implicit citations is more difficult when the statutory language is not echoed in the decision.